-Students working toward the Certificate in Prosthodontics must pursue the Master of Science or the Doctor of Philosophy in oral science in conjunction with the certificate; see "Graduate Study" below.
+Students working toward the Certificate in Prosthodontics must pursue the Master of Science in oral science in conjunction with the certificate.

 The certificate program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Successful completion of the program satisfies the formal training requirement for eligibility to take the American Board of Prosthodontics certification examination.